Rikemannen/obsidian-sync/Hehe, sexuality, mmm/Fuck it, journal².md

 Yea i have no idea yay!
 Most things i listed here ([[#^d5e99b]]) still stand (how tf do i make the link say here???)
 Although i do want to change point two ([[#^be27ca]]) to add "mainly", cuz its not really fully that, but mostly.
 And i do not know at all what i want to identify as, but im leaning towards masulinity today (i think omg).

+# 18 sep
+I was just laying here thinking about transitioning, and i got a very odd feeling about actually going through with the process of it, and i cant say i hated it.
+God i really want girl clothes so i can try that shit out.
+My body is fucking perfect for that shit.